 - This salad has no additives or sugar loaded dressings.
 It is simply veggies, olive oil, and a bit of mint!
 Additional sugars can lead to unwanted side effects like hormone imbalances.

 - Mint also has wonderful benefits for the body, it can help reduce abdominal pain as well as treat irritable bowel syndrome without producing side effects, and it tastes delicious.
 Mint adds a fresh and interesting flavor to foods.
 Try a pinch when cooking chicken or other dishes to change up the taste a bit.
 Mint is also great to grow in your own herb garden.
 Just don’t let it get direct sun or dry out!

 - Cucumbers and avocados are also super high in nutrients such as vitamin K, folate and potassium.
 I love eating veggies that I know have a high nutritional value, because they are doing more than just fueling my body, they are also adding value and nutrients.

 - Olive oil has strong anti-inflammatory properties due to its antioxidants.
-My signature Mindful Elimination Program is all about anti-inflammation, so of course olive oil is added to that list.
 Olive oil is also rich in healthy monounsaturated fats which is a good kind of fat for the body, and is a natural oil extracted from olives.

 Tips for making this simple cucumber and mint salad